$0 US Naturalization (N-400) Citizenship Guide — Quick-Start Checklist

 A Physical Presence Worksheet

 A printable calculator where you list every trip during the statutory period with departure date, return date, and days absent.
 The worksheet should automatically show your running total and how many days of margin you have.
-Cross-reference against your passport stamps and I-94 records (available at i94.cbp.dhs.gov) — USCIS pulls your I-94 data at the interview, and discrepancies between your stated travel and their records create problems.
+Cross-reference against your passport stamps and I-94 records (available at i94.cbp.dhs.gov) — USCIS may compare your stated travel history with its records, and discrepancies can create problems.

 A Trip Threshold Analyzer